Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 |**my\_gui__init()**		| this is the init function -- it has the same name with "__init" at the end.
 It has no arguments and returns the initial state of the process.

-This is how you express time / mutation / concurrency in Floyd.
-These concepts are related, and they are all setup at the top level of a container.
-In fact, this is the main **purpose** of a container.

-The goal with Floyd's concurrency model is:

-1. Simple and robust pre-made mechanisms for real-world concurrency need.
-Avoid general-purpose primitives, instead have a ready-made solution that works.
-2. Composable.
-3. Allow you to make a *static design* of your container and its concurrency and state.
-4. Separate out parallelism into a separate mechanism.
-5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/async -- dead ends of concurrency.
-6. Let you control/tune how many threads and cores to use for what parts of the system, independently of the actual code.

-Inspirations for Floyd's concurrency model are CSP, Erlang, Go routines and channels and Clojure Core.Async.

 ##### PROCESSES: INBOX, STATE, PROCESSING FUNCTION

 For each independent mutable state and/or "thread" you want in your container, you need to insert a process.
 Processes are statically instantiated in a container -- you cannot allocate them at runtime.

 The process represents a little standalone program with its own call stack that listens to messages from other processes.
 When a process receives a message in its inbox, its function is called (now or some time later) with the message and the process's previous state.
-The process does some work - something simple or a maybe call a big call tree or do blocking calls to the file system, and then it ends by returning its new state, which completes the message handling.
+The process does some work - something simple or maybe call a big call tree or do blocking calls to the file system, and then it ends by returning its new state, which completes the message handling.

 **The process feature is the only way to keep state in Floyd.**